cgewecke/eth-gas-reporter/README.md

 ### Usage Notes

 - Requires Node >= 8.
+- You cannot use `ganache-core` as an in-process provider for your test suite.
+The reporter makes sync RPC calls while collecting data and your tests will hang unless the client is launched as a separate process.
 - Method calls that throw are filtered from the stats.
 - Contracts that are only ever created by other contracts within Solidity are not shown in the deployments table.